Evidence for a Vast Prograde Stellar Stream in the Solar Vicinity

 A massive satellite falling towards the Milky Way's disk experiences increased tidal friction that slows its orbit and eventually leads to its complete dissolution in the disk plane~\cite{1986ApJ...309..472Q}.
 Feeling the pull of the satellite's mass, disk stars lying ahead of the satellite lose angular momentum and fall into more central or ``lower'' orbits.
 In contrast, disk stars behind the satellite gain angular momentum and move into ``higher'' orbits.
 The net result is an overdensity of disk stars trailing behind the satellite that result in frictional drag.
-Such ``disk dragging'' is most pronounced for massive satellites ($\sim$~$1:10$ mergers)\footnote{Although larger satellites (``major mergers'') are rare, they can produce wholesale destruction or restructuring of the disk \cite{2009ApJ...691.1168H}.} moving on prograde orbits.
-Observations of the Milky Way's disk stars do allow for such an encounter~\cite{2008MNRAS.389.1041R, 2009MNRAS.397...44R, 2009ApJ...703.2275P}.
-The fact that accreted stellar and dark disks form from such mergers was first demonstrated using $N$-body simulations~\cite{1986ApJ...309..472Q, 1996ApJ...460..121W, 2008MNRAS.389.1041R, 2009MNRAS.397...44R, 2009ApJ...703.2275P}, and has since been reproduced in cosmological simulations with baryons~\cite{2010JCAP...02..012L, 2014ApJ...784..161P, 2017MNRAS.472.3722G}.
+Such ``disk dragging'' is most pronounced for massive satellites ($\sim$~$1:10$ mergers) moving on prograde orbits.
+Observations of the Milky Way's disk stars do allow for such an encounter~\cite{2008MNRAS.389.1041R, 2009ApJ...691.1168H, 2009MNRAS.397...44R, 2009ApJ...703.2275P}.
+The fact that accreted stellar and dark disks form from such mergers was first demonstrated using $N$-body simulations~\cite{1986ApJ...309..472Q, 1996ApJ...460..121W, 2008MNRAS.389.1041R, 2009ApJ...703.2275P}, and has since been reproduced in cosmological simulations with baryons~\cite{2009MNRAS.397...44R, 2010JCAP...02..012L, 2014ApJ...784..161P, 2017MNRAS.472.3722G}.

 The primary difficulty in identifying accreted stellar debris near the Galactic midplane is distinguishing it from \emph{in situ} stars born in the disk.
 This challenge is amplified when the tidal debris corotates with the disk.
 Indeed, standard selection methods for accreted stars conservatively ignore all stars with speeds $|v-v_\text{lsr}| \lesssim 220\kms$, where $v_\text{lsr}$ is the velocity of the local standard of rest.
-Chemo-dynamical template methods were used to search for an accreted stellar disk, but the analysis suffered from low statistics~\cite{Ruchti:2015bja}.
+Chemo-dynamical template methods were used to search for an accreted stellar disk, but the analysis was not optimized for prograde structures with similar metallicities to the thick disk ~\cite{Ruchti:2015bja}.
 This motivates the use of techniques that can separate accreted stars from the \emph{in situ} stellar background without significantly compromising statistics.